-Cat and Dog Healthcare and Wellness in Pewaukee, WI
+Pet Exams and Wellness Care in Pewaukee, WI

 At Pewaukee Veterinary Service, we know how much your pets mean to you.
 They’re members of the family, and like any member, they deserve a high level of healthcare that suits their needs.
-Our cat and dog healthcare and wellness services do just that.
+Our pet exams and wellness services do just that.
 We create a custom wellness plan to suit your pet's health perfectly so they can remain a happy, healthy companion from puppy and kitten-hood through their golden years.
-Call our team of veterinary professionals at (262) 347-0787 to schedule an appointment for your pet!
+Call our team of veterinary professionals at (262) 347-0787 to schedule an appointment your pet's exam!

 Your pet needs annual wellness care throughout their life to remain in the best of health!

 Has your pet seen the vet this year?